Teja-Repudi/sample/README.md

 # sample
-sample practice programs modifying the file git pull is use to pull the latest code
+sample practice programs modifying the file git pull is use to pull the latest code form git git push command is used to push the data into git